chef/chef-workstation/www/site/content/docs/chef-workstation/faq.md

 #### Why does Chef Workstation collect usage analytics and bug reports?

-Chef Workstation tracks anonymous errors and analytics to help us understand why things go wrong adn to help us understand how users are interacting with Chef Workstation so we can continously make it better.
+Chef Workstation collects information to help us identify bugs and how users are interacting with Chef Workstation to help us make continous improvements.

 ##### What we capture?

 - The Chef specific commands you execute (We do **not** capture any arguments)